Mbed-TLS/mbedtls-docs/kb/development/mbedtls-coding-standards.md

 The code uses the C99 ISO standard.

+However, don't use variable-length arrays (VLAs) as they are not supported by all compilers/systems, and can cause problems for static analysis.

 ### Proper argument and variable typing

 Type function arguments and variables properly.
 Specifically, the `int` and `size` fields hold their maximum length in a platform-independent way.
 For buffer length, this almost always means using `size_t`.